idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

        int count;			/* bytes in buffer */
    } idio_file_handle_stream_t;

-Of note here is:

-* we buffer data to and from the stream -- essentially we've re-implemented STDIO!
+Of note here is that we buffer data to and from the stream -- essentially we've re-implemented STDIO!

 There is a generic file opening method: